Disaster Resource Center

 Hands-Only CPR Training Video

-Hands-only CPR is something that every person can learn to do so they are prepared to help someone in their time of need.
-CPR, especially if administered immediately after cardiac arrest, can double or triple a person's chance of survival.
+This approach using Hands-Only can be performed by anyone anywhere with minimal levels of expertise to help someone in their time of need.
+Especially if administered immediately after cardiac arrest, Hands-Only CPR can double or triple a person's chance of survival.

 See the training video.